myelnet/pop/README.md

   pop subcommand [flags]

 This CLI is still under active development.
-Commands and flags will change in the future.
+Commands and flags will change until the first stable release.

 SUBCOMMANDS
-  start   Starts an IPFS daemon
+  start   Starts a POP daemon
-  ping    Ping the local daemon or a given peer add     Add a file to the working DAG status  Print the state of the working DAG pack    Pack the current index into a DAG archive push    Push a DAG archive to storage get     Retrieve content from the network
+  ping    Ping the local daemon or a given peer put     Put a file into an exchange transaction for storage status  Print the state of any ongoing transaction commit  Commit a DAG transaction to storage get     Retrieve content from the network list    List all content indexed in this pop
 ```

 ## Library Usage